gitcnk/Stat254_HW/Trees_Forests/HW.md

 <!--- (1.
 Following what we did in class, create a training set and a validation set (test set) from your data.
 Please use 1200 for the training set and the rest for the validation set.) -->

+1. Construct a linear model to predict the wine quality using ALL predictors.
+Which variables seem to be more predictive of Wine quality.
+Use confidence intervals to answer this question.

-2. Construct a tree model using your training data.
+2. Construct a tree model to predict the wine quality using ALL predictors.
 Please include your code and the plot of the tree.